jjpal/blue2greensalon/docs/Notes.md

 - dbt deps: Downloads dependencies listed in the packages.yml file.

 Additional commands
--dbt clean: helpful in situations where you have to delete the same folders frequently.
+- dbt clean: helpful in situations where you have to delete the same folders frequently.
 - dbt compile: when compilation errors occur use “dbt compile” before “dbt run” to catch those errors - to save some time.
-- dbt debug: Shows information about config ~ python/dbt versions, python path, OS info, paths of profiles.yml and dbt_project.yml.
+- dbt debug: Shows info about config ~ python/dbt versions, python path, OS info, paths of profiles.yml and dbt_project.yml.
   If the profiles.yml/dbt_project found/valid, info about the connection and tests it, and if the required dependencies were found.

 ----------